 Section 5.5.
 Voting.
 If the manner of deciding any question has not otherwise been prescribed, it is to be decided by a majority of the votes cast.

 Section 5.6.
 Order of Business.
-The order of business shall be as follows at all meeting of the Corporation's members, Board of Directors and Executive Committee:

-Recording the roll.

-Proof of notice of meeting or waiver of notice.

-Reading of the minutes.

-Receiving communications.

-Election of officers and new members (if applicable).

-Reports of officers.

-Reports of committees.

-Unfinished business.
-New business.

 Any question as to priority of business is to be decided by the chairperson without debate.

 The order of business may be altered or suspended at any meeting by a majority vote of the pertinent body present.